DataDog/apigentools/docs/workflow.md

 ## Prepare Templates

+*NOTE:* preparing templates is done as part of `container-apigentools generate` since version 0.10.0, so most users will never need this command.

 Preparing templates means obtaining templates from openapi-generator upstream (either from a git repo, JAR file, or local dir) and applying template patches on top of them.

 ### Locally